rdobrynin/nestjs-cluster-throttle/README.md

 # nestjs-cluster-throttle
-Redis-based cluster-ready rate limiting for NestJS applications
+Cluster-ready rate limiting module for NestJS with Redis support